fregante/chrome-webstore-upload-cli/readme.md

 You will need a Google API `clientId`, `clientSecret`, and a `refreshToken`.
 Read [the guide.](https://github.com/fregante/chrome-webstore-upload/blob/main/How%20to%20generate%20Google%20API%20keys.md)

-Note: If you created the APIs before version 2.0.0 (September 2021), you might have to follow [the guide](./How%20to%20generate%20Google%20API%20keys.md) again.
-[Leave a comment](https://github.com/fregante/chrome-webstore-upload-cli/issues/44) if that happened to you.

 You can also automatically upload your extension on:

 - GitHub Actions, [workflow including uploading to Mozilla Addons](https://github.com/fregante/ghatemplates/blob/main/webext/release.yml)